Colin-J-Emmanuel/Colin-J-Emmanuel/README.md

 ## 🎓 About Me

-I'm a Computer Science student at Columbia University with a passion for leveraging technology to solve real-world problems.
-As a Machine Learning Fellow at Cornell Tech (through the Break Through Tech AI program), I'm developing both technical expertise and professional skills to make meaningful contributions in the tech industry.
+I'm a Computer Science graduate from Columbia University with a passion for leveraging technology to solve real-world problems.
+Through the Break Through Tech AI program at Cornell Tech, I trained as a Machine Learning Fellow, building both technical expertise and professional skills to make meaningful contributions in the tech industry.

-I'm enthusiastic about building data-driven solutions, creating intelligent systems, and continuously expanding my knowledge.
-Currently, I'm focused on machine learning foundations, natural language processing, and developing practical AI applications.
-I'm actively seeking full-time and/or internship opportunities where
-I can apply my skills, collaborate with industry professionals, and contribute to impactful projects.
+I'm enthusiastic about building data-driven solutions, designing backend systems, and creating intelligent applications.
+My work spans machine learning and NLP, full-stack web development, and event-driven backend services.
+I'm actively seeking full-time and/or internship opportunities where I can apply my skills, collaborate with industry professionals, and contribute to impactful projects.

-**🎯 Current Focus:** Machine learning engineering, AI-powered tools, software engineering, and data analytics
+**🎯 Current Focus:** Software engineering (backend & distributed systems), machine learning engineering, AI-powered tools, and data analytics

 ---